 The Origin of Easter

 As mentioned earlier, the Christian celebration of Easter is based on the Hebrew Passover.
 Because Jesus is God’s Passover lamb, Easter reminds us that Christ died for our sins so that anyone who believes in Him will live forever with God in Heaven.

 Like Passover, the Christian Pascha feast is based on the lunar calendar.
 In A.D.
 325, the Roman Emperor Constantine, the first to adopt Christianity and make it legal, issued a decree stating that Easter would be celebrated on the first Sunday that follows the first full moon on or after the Spring Equinox.
 Christians have been doing it that way ever since.
 Consequently, Easter can fall on any Sunday between March 22 and April 25.

 So with the fluctuations in the lunar calendar, and the fact that Easter has to be on a Sunday, sometimes Easter and Passover overlap, while other years they can be nearly a month apart.

 Easter and Passover Timetable

-A number of events had to take place in a specific order, and at very specific times, leading up to Passover and the Resurrection…
+A number of events had to take place in a certain order, and at very specific times, leading up to Passover and the Resurrection.
+Here are the corresponding Bible verses to read…

 And Abraham said, My son, God will provide himself a lamb for a burnt offering: so they went both of them together.